 Already a pattern may be developing in terms of the type of horse that wins this, so keep in mind the history of the Pegasus in order to help you understand what it takes to win it.
 Check that out within our main Pegasus page here.

-The world’s biggest owners love to flex their muscles in the big races, so even having to stump up a cool million to get involved in this contest does not put them off.
-So long as they feel they have a contender they’ll be sure to get the check book out and as such we take a look at some of the horses capable of landing a blow:
+The world’s biggest owners love to flex their muscles in the big races, so even having to stump up a cool half million to get involved in this contest does not put them off.
+So long as they feel they have a contender they are sure to get the check book out and 2019 was no different.
+Here's how they all performed:

 Accelerate (trainer: John Sadler, owner: Hronis Racing LLC)